-When the temperature rises during the summer months, it can be increasingly difficult to deal with a melasma mustache.
-While packing on the foundation and concealer can be a simple quick fix, doctors says it takes time, patience and consistency to say goodbye to the dark, hard-to-miss shadow above the upper lip.
+When temperatures rises during warmer months, it can be increasingly difficult to deal with a melasma mustache.
+While packing on the foundation and concealer can be a simple quick fix, experts says it takes time, patience and consistency to say goodbye to the dark, hard-to-miss shadow above the upper lip.

 What Triggers Melasma